Breast Density: Are You Informed?

 • Scattered

-There is a mix of fibrous and glandular tissue with some fatty tissue.
+The breast is composed of a mix of fibrous and glandular tissue with some fatty tissue.

 • Heterogeneously dense